 What is an oil pressure switch?

 An oil pressure switch is a protection device for an engine.
 Its a type of oil pressure sensor.
 As the name suggests the oil pressure switch is a mechanical device that has a switch inside.
-The oil pressure switch may be 1pin, 2 pin, or 3 pin.
-Traditionally most oil switches for protection close when they activate, to show low oil pressure (the oil pressure will be low when the engine is not running!).
+The oil pressure switch may be 1 pin, 2 pin, or 3 pin.
+Traditionally most oil switches for protection close when they activate, to show low oil pressure.
 This may be to the engine block acting as ground, or via a insulated return.
-You should also have a look at what is an oil pressure sensor and what is an oil pressure sender.
+You should also have a look at our article about another oil monitoring device - what is an oil pressure sensor?

 1 Pin Switch